webarch-coop/ansible-role-onlyoffice/README.md

 A string, the type of the value.

+### onlyoffice_local

+A YAML dictionary, which will be converted to JSON and written to `/etc/onlyoffice/documentserver/local.json`.

 ### onlyoffice_ssl_certificate

 A string, the path to the TLS fullchain certificate for HTTPS.